Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: Experiments

-Indoor experiments were conducted under various lighting conditions and on different floor types, including a standard office hallway with a \ac{PVC} floor and a tiled surface (Fig.~\ref{fig:indoor_img_overview}).
-The \acp{UAV} flew at distances ranging from \SI{2}{\meter} to \SI{10}{\meter}, while the observing \ac{UAV} used a downward-facing \ac{LIDAR}-based rangefinder for height estimation.
+Indoor experiments were conducted in two environments: a standard office hallway with a \ac{PVC} floor and a corridor with a tiled surface (Fig.~\ref{fig:indoor_img_overview}).
+To highlight platform independency, a single circular \ac{LED} array was mounted on top of each \ac{UAV} (Fig.~\ref{fig:uvdar_overview:tower}).
 The \ac{UVDAR} system could not be evalued in this setup, as the \ac{LED} array on the transmitting \ac{UAV} had minimal spacing between \acp{LED}, while the \ac{UVDAR} system requires at least two spatially separated markers.
-Fig.~\ref{fig:eval:indoor_cone} shows an example of the constructed elliptical cones from the first indoor experiment.
-Fig.~\ref{fig:indoor_exp} shows the relative position estimates obtained using our approach compared to the ground truth from \ac{UWB}.
-Tab.~\ref{tab:eval:indoor} summarizes the \acp{MAE} and corresponding standard deviations for each axis in all experiments.
-Across all experiments, the estimated distance along the $x$-axis (optical axis) exhibited the largest \ac{MAE}.

-Despite the limitation that reflections are required for operation, our system reliably tracked the transmitting \ac{UAV} throughout the flight without prior knowledge of its size or the blob size of the emitted light, relying solely on floor reflections and the known height of the observer.
+Height estimation on the observer was performed using a downward-facing \ac{LIDAR}-based rangefinder.
+The experiments are divided into two-\ac{UAV} and multi-\ac{UAV} configurations.